FumaLab/FumaLab.github.io/index.md

 layout: home
 group: home
 ---
-<h5>WHO WE ARE:</h5> We are broadly interested in cell biology and evolution. <br>
+<h5>WHO WE ARE:</h5> We are biologists, broadly interested in the evolution of cell and molecular mechanisms. <br>
-WHAT WE DO: We study the interplay between genome maintenance mechanisms and evolutionary forces in shaping organismal genomes.
+<h5>WHAT WE DO:</h5> We study the interplay between genome maintenance mechanisms and evolutionary forces in shaping organismal genomes.<br>
 HOW WE DO IT: